niranjan-gs/deep-learning/README.md

 # deep-learning
- tensorflow and pytorch implementation of various deep learning architectures and use-casess
+ tensorflow and pytorch implementation of various deep learning architectures and use-cases